Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-FyOHDcxtEUA,24.44953,51.005634.md

 ### Transcript

-> um so yeah uh so for those who don't know what the drones are exactly you know if if they if they weren't aware what are they what do the drones do in satisfactory drones are an aerial vehicle which can transport resources over longer distances so the way they work is you put down two drone ports you connect them together and you slap a drone on one of them and then the drone will fly back and forth between those stations delivering resources ah very cool and you say that the
+> so yeah, so for those who don't know what the drones are exactly you know if if they if they weren't aware what are they what do the drones do in satisfactory drones are an aerial vehicle which can transport resources over longer distances so the way they work is you put down two drone ports you connect them together and you slap a drone on one of them and then the drone will fly back and forth between those stations delivering resources ah very cool and you say that the